 What is a sigmoidoscopy?

 A sigmoidoscopy is a test that allows a doctor or nurse to look inside the rectum and sigmoid colon.
 The sigmoid colon is the final portion of the bowel that is joined to the rectum.
 A sigmoidoscope is similar to a colonoscope but much shorter.
-A sigmoidoscopy is easier to do than a colonoscopy.
+A sigmoidoscopy is quicker and easier to do than a colonoscopy, but doesn't assess as much of the gut.
 See the separate leaflet called Sigmoidoscopy for details.

 What is a virtual colonoscopy?